Sainte-Laguë method: Comparison to other methods

 The method belongs to the class of highest-averages methods.
 It is similar to the Jefferson/D'Hondt method, but uses different divisors.
-The Jefferson/D'Hondt method favors larger parties while the Webster/Sainte-Laguë method doesn't.
+The Jefferson/D'Hondt method favors larger parties while the Webster/Sainte-Laguë method does not.
 The Webster/Sainte-Laguë method is generally seen as more proportional, but risks an outcome where a party with more than half the votes can win fewer than half the seats.

 When there are two parties, the Webster method is the unique divisor method which is identical to the Hamilton method.